 6) File The Necessary Notices To Preserve Your Future Right To Make A Claim For Compensation For Any Injuries Or Damages

 If your complaints involve injuries or damages, and if you plan to pursue financial compensation in the future for those injuries or damages under State law, it will be necessary for you to file Notice documents with the applicable City, Village, Town, County or State, within a specific time period, to comply with Wisconsin law.
 If the law enforcement agency was a City, Village, Town or County agency, Wisconsin Statute Section 893.80 provides the requirements of what should be included in the Notice.
 If the law enforcement agency was a State agency, Wisconsin Statute Section 893.82 provides the requirements of what should be included in the Notice.
 Generally, both types of Notices need to be filed with the applicable person or department within 120 days from the date of the incident.
 If you are married or have children, they may also need to be named and sign the Notice.
 Both notices can be complicated, and it is best to consult an experienced attorney for this process.
-Please see here for instructions on filing the Notice documents and for some sample forms.

 7) Follow Through With Additional Medical Care And Mental Health Treatment When Appropriate

 If you have ongoing physical or emotional injuries from police misconduct or excessive force, it is important that you get all care necessary.
-In addition to physical injuries, you may have been traumatized by the incident, resulting in depression, anxiety, sleeping difficulties, withdrawal from friends and family, and sometimes post traumatic stress disorder.
+In addition to physical injuries, you may have been traumatized by the incident, resulting in depression, anxiety, sleeping difficulties, withdrawal from friends and family, and sometimes post-traumatic stress disorder.
 If you are experiencing physical pain or emotional distress, it is important that you seek medical care and obtain assistance.
 Treatment for physical injuries may involve physician appointments and referrals for physical or occupational therapy, diagnostic testing, medication or chiropractic care.
 Treatment for emotional distress injuries may involve physician appointments, referrals for counseling with a therapist, counselor, psychologist, or psychotherapist, and maybe consultation with a psychiatrist, and medication.
 Getting proper treatment is important for your health and also for your claims.

 8) Pursue Potential Claims For Compensation For Injuries Or Damages